dojo/docs/dojo/declare.rst

   this.inherited(arguments, [ customArg1, customArg2 ]);

-See `Advanced techniques`_ for more details.
+See `inherited()`_ for more details.

 ====================
 Multiple inheritance
 ====================

 Just as Dojo adds class-based inheritance to JavaScript, so it adds support for *multiple inheritance*.
 In order to do it ``dojo.declare`` uses C3 superclass linearization.
-This algorithm is what Python uses for its implementation of multiple inheritance.
+This algorithm is what Python and some other languages use for its implementation of multiple inheritance.
 You can learn more details in `The Python 2.3 Method Resolution Order <http://www.python.org/download/releases/2.3/mro/>`_.
 Essentially the algorithm builds a single inheritance chain respecting all dependencies and removing duplicated base classes.

-In pure object-oriented languages like Java, you must use typecasts to make an object "act like" its mixed-in class (in Java, this is through interfaces).
+In static languages like Java, you must use typecasts to make an object "act like" its mixed-in class (in Java, this is through interfaces).
 Not in Dojo.
 You can use the mixed-in properties directly.

 Suppose, for example, you have a class called ``VanillaSoftServe``, and classes ``MandMs`` and ``CookieDough``.
 Here's how to make a ``Blizzard``: